FadriPestalozzi/WeekdayWallpaperChanger/README.md

 # Weekday Wallpaper Changer for Windows 11

-Setup your desktop wallpaper to automatically iterate through a predefined set of 7 images corresponding to each day of the week.
+Automatically change your desktop wallpaper background according to each weekday using a predefined set of 7 images.

 ## Table of Contents